deadprocess/vaporwave-theme/README.md

 `sudo flatpak install flathub page.codeberg.libre_menu_editor.LibreMenuEditor`

+## Deinstall the preinstalled GNOME-terminal

+`sudo apt remove gnome-terminal -y`

+## Make fastfetch + icon appear on terminal startup

+### Modify your `~/.zshrc` file

+`nano ~/.zshrc`

+Now go to the end of the file and add `fastfetch --logo ~/vaporwave_icon_pack/vpn --logo-width 40`

+Optional also

+`alias vaporfetch="fastfetch --logo ~/vaporwave_icon_pack/vpn --logo-width 40"`

+Press `strg+X` to save the file

 ## Icon change

-Essentially you open up libre-menu-editor and choose the application, you want to change the icon from.
+Essentially you open up libre-menu-editor and choose the application, you want to change the icon for.
 After that you can click on the symbol tab/the symbol change icon and use my icons (if you want).